How Many Days for Disney World?

 Michael Belmont

-Michael Belmont is the owner and chief editor at Theparkprodigy.com, an authorized Disney and Universal travel agent.
+Michael Belmont is the owner at Theparkprodigy.com, an authorized Disney and Universal travel agent.
 He specializes in Disney and Universal theme park tickets and vacation packages, as well as daily park plans to help optimize vacation time.
 Michael and The Park Prodigy have been featured on ABC’s Florida affiliate, WTFV, as well as over 10 Disney focused blogs.
 As owner, Michael manages The Park Prodigy blog and social media, a Disney themed podcast, and a Disney and Universal focused YouTube channel.
 Prior to starting The Park Prodigy, Michael was a long time Disney and Universal enthusiast, frequent visitor of the parks, and even served as a Walt Disney World Cast Member in Orlando, Florida!